-- GNU make - Compiler -- GNU C Compiler, gcc or the C compiler frontend for LLVM, clang. - Perl 5 - ncurses, termcap, or termlib -- The development headers and libraries are needed, often known as ncurses-devel.
+- GNU make - Compiler -- GNU C Compiler, gcc or the C compiler frontend for LLVM, clang. - Perl 5 - GNU m4 -- If HiPE (native code) support is enabled.
+HiPE can be disabled using --disable-hipe - ncurses, termcap, or termlib -- The development headers and libraries are needed, often known as ncurses-devel.
 Use --without-termcap to build without any of these libraries.
 Note that in this case only the old shell (without any line editing) can be used. - sed -- Stream Editor for basic text transformation.